overhide/ledgers.js-demo-serverless-dapp/README.md

 The usual example of vehicle toll payments we see (at least in North America) is a fee levied for distance-based linear segments of major highways, bridges, tunnels.
 These are easy infrastructure components to monetize in a centralized fashion as vehicles are funneled in, out, and gated.

-I set out to innovate on the idea of toll-collection using decentralization and to not limit the solution to infrastructure that cen be easily gated.
+I set out to innovate on the idea of toll-collection using decentralization and to not limit the solution to infrastructure that can be easily gated.

 Consider a city that wants to levy a toll fee on car access to certain zones in the city.
 It's not feasible to funnel cars within a city: this is not how our cities are built and connected.